-Maine Girl Posts Note In Girls Bathroom Warning Of A Rapist At School, Gets Suspended For Bullying
+Maine Girl Posts Note In Girls’ Bathroom Warning Of A Rapist At School, Gets Suspended For Bullying

 Aela’s suspension prompted an estimated 50 of the 500 or so students in the school to walk out of class.

-Meanwhile, the American Civil Liberties Union (ACLU) took up her case, filing a lawsuit on her behalf, alleging that her First Amendment rights to free speech were violated.
+Meanwhile, the American Civil Liberties Union (ACLU) took up her case, filing a lawsuit on her behalf.
+The suit alleged that her First Amendment rights to free speech were violated.

 On Thursday, a judge agreed with Aela and her legal counsel, saying that the school’s suspension was a violation of her Constitutional rights, and temporarily allowed her back to school.
 The judge also noted that her suspension would likely be completely overturned.

-Further, Judge Lance Walker noted that students have the right to feel safe in knowing that, if they express their concerns, they won’t be punished for it.
+Further, Judge Lance Walker noted that students have the right to feel safe in knowing that if they express their concerns, they won’t be punished for it.

 Meanwhile, a lawsuit filed by Aela’s family against the school district is still pending.